Skip to Content

 We ordered drinks and settled in to wait for our feast.

-sunday roast is a meal kids and adults love equally. the ox pun serves it with a yorkshire pudding full of gravy.
+Sunday roast is a meal kids and adults love equally.
+The ox pun serves it with a yorkshire pudding full of gravy.

 When our plates arrived, we each had a thick slice of beef sitting on a bed of perfectly cooked Kale, carrots, parsnips and crisp roasted potatoes (nips and tatties).